josemgarciar/VideoMinerApplication/README.md

 * **Clone the Repository:** Clone the repository to your local machine using the command git clone <repository-url>.
 Replace <repository-url> with the URL of this GitHub repository.
 * **Navigate to the project Directory:** Use the command cd <project-name> to navigate into the project directory.
 Replace <project-name> with the name of the project.
 * **Build the project:** Run the command mvn clean install to build the project and install any necessary dependencies.
 * **Run the application:** Run the command mvn spring-boot:run to start the application.
 *Note: The application uses tokens to access Vimeo and YouTube APIs.
 Make sure to replace the placeholders in VimeoController.java and YoutubeController.java with your actual tokens.*

 ## Use
+As stated in the introduction, this application is a video mining tool that interacts with both Vimeo and YouTube APIs.
+It is built using Java, Spring Boot, and Maven.
+The application allows users to fetch and store information about specific channels from Vimeo and YouTube.
+Also, videoMiner application incorporates automatically generated documentation using OpenAPI specification laguange (OAS).
+You can access to this documentation running the application and clicking the next link: http://localhost:8080/swagger-ui/index.html
+Finally, you can find some expample API calls in the next PostMan collection:

 ## Contribution